MarionLoisTan/pypsa-eur/README.md

-# PyPSA-Eur — Climate Damage Extension
+# PyPSA-Eur — Extreme Weather Damage/Impacts on Nuclear and Wind

 This repository is a fork of [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur) extended with a weather-damage modelling framework.
 The extension adds time-varying technology damage profiles derived from ERA5 weather data and applies them to PyPSA networks during capacity planning and/or dispatch re-optimisation.